koenbeuk/onthedrift/content/posts/efcore-projectables/index.md

     optionsBuilder.UseProjections();
 }
 ```
-At this stage, EF is fully equiped to translate any query that queries on a property or method that is marked with `[Projectable]` to use the source generated version internally.
+At this stage, EF is fully equipped to translate any query that queries on a property or method that is marked with `[Projectable]` to use the source generated version internally.
 Since this happens early in the processing pipeline, no additional performance overhead is essentially added as EFCore does a great job in caching compiled queries.

 What this then allows us to do is something as the following:
 ```csharp